Yamini2001/LeetCode-Solutions/README.md

   Return the number of the room that held the most meetings.
 If there are multiple rooms, return the room with the lowest number.

   ## Count Negative Numbers in a Sorted Matrix
-  Given a m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in grid.
+  Given an m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in the grid.

+  ## Pyramid Transition Matrix
+  Given a bottom and allowed, return true if we can build the pyramid all the way to the top such that every triangular pattern in the pyramid is in allowed, or false otherwise.